That moved me to extract the following text from the main article "On The Definition of AI" and post it as a separate piece.

 That is why I also added another post on the matter: "Relax, the real AI is not coming any soon" (that post also has some insights on what "common sense" is).

 P.S.
 The field of AI training will become much more important than it is today.
+Although, not many AI professionals see it so far.

 For more on AI: